-Analysis of singly reinforced, doubly reinforced and flanged beams for flexure and shear
+Analysis of singly reinforced, doubly reinforced and flanged beams for flexure and shear.

-Limit State Design of Beams: Design of singly and doubly reinforced beams, Design of flanged beams for shear, design for combined bending and torsion as per IS-456 concepts of the footings.
-Design of Rectangular and square column footings with axial load and also for axial load & moment
+Limit State Design of Beams: Design of singly and doubly reinforced beams, Design of flanged beams, design for combined bending, shear and torsion as per IS-456.